elhazen/PA-paper/README.md

 Code supporting the publication "Where do they not go?".

 Tracking data offer where species choose to go but not where they don't.
-Generating pseudo-absences is an approach to simulating where they could have gone but did not go, yet the impacts of such generation have not yet been tested.
-The goal of this repo is to assimilate a suite of environmental data along with relevant tracking data for generating absences, sampling environmental data, model fitting, and prediction and evaluation for the manuscript.
-Ultimately, we find that traditional model predictive skill metrics may not identify the best model depending on the goals and desires when building a predictive model, and we reiterate the need to focus on biological realism when evaluating such models.
+Generating pseudo-absences is an approach to simulating where they could have gone but did not go, yet the impacts of such generation on species distribution model fit and performance have not yet been tested.
+The goal of this repo is to assimilate a suite of environmental data along with relevant tracking data for generating absences, sample environmental data, and to fit, predict, and evaluate species distribution models.
+Ultimately, we find that traditional model performance metrics may not identify the best model depending on the goals and desires when building a predictive model, and we reiterate the need to focus on biological realism when evaluating such models.

 Code authors: Elliott Hazen (NOAA, UCSC), Heather Welch (UCSC, NOAA), Stephanie Brodie (UCSC, NOAA), Briana Abrahms (UW), Gemma Carroll (UCSC, NOAA)